openradar/oss_weather_radar_vm/doc/source/index.rst

 Towards Cross-Platform Weather Radar Science
 ============================================

-...by introducing a community-based and open Virtual Machine.
+...by introducing a community-based open Virtual Machine.
 -------------------------------------------------------------

-In the recent years, various Open Source Software (OSS) tools have become available to the weather radar community (see `here <http://dx.doi.org/10.1175/BAMS-D-13-00240.1>`_).
+In recent years, various Open Source Software (OSS) tools have become available to the weather radar community (see `here <http://dx.doi.org/10.1175/BAMS-D-13-00240.1>`_).

 On these pages, we present a Virtual Machine (VM) as a turn-key solution